 Carbs With Dinner:

 This is a good time to eat carbs because the triggered insulin release works to reduce cortisol levels for faster recovery.
 The carbs also stimulate the release of serotonin which is then, in turn, converted into melatonin to aid in sleep.
-Those people looking to lose fat will find that consuming carbs post-workout and then also during dinner will be of most benefit.
-Athletes looking for a competitive edge in terms of performance., however, will find that carbs at dinner makes the most sense for better sleep, recovery, and good clean energy to be readily available for the following day.
+Those people looking to lose fat will find that consuming CARBOHYDRATES THE ENEMY post-workout and then also during dinner will be of most benefit.
+Athletes looking for a competitive edge in terms of performance., however, will find that carbs at dinner make the most sense for better sleep, recovery, and good clean energy to be readily available for the following day.

 Finally, it is important to understand what kinds of carbs are better than others.
 Simply put, staying away from processed carbs is the key here!
 Processed carbs typically include refined wheat and contain no fiber.
 As a result, they affect blood-sugar differently and can create as cascade of negative effects, such as, initiating massive cravings, igniting adverse immune responses due to their inflammatory properties, and are just packed with empty calories.